How to migrate Virtual Machines from VMware to Enter Cloud Suite

 - After the VM completes the OS boot check if there are any issues with current drivers and, if so, proceed to VM settings → Add Hardware → Storage → Create a disk image for the virtual machine (create a small disk, for example 1GB).
 This step is required in order to have the

-mini-disk you’ve created above.
+IDE Disk 1→ Advanced Options and setDisk bustoVirtIo.
+Remove also the testVirtIOmini-disk you’ve created above.
 Try again and boot the machine: if it boots up the image is ready.
-You can now upload the image file (VMware-machine-disk1.qcow2
+You can now upload the image file (VMware-machine-disk1.qcow2) to Swift.

 - Create a new virtual machine → import existing disk image → Browse and select your